Benedict Arnold: Colonial merchant

 Arnold established himself in business in 1762 as a pharmacist and bookseller in New Haven, Connecticut, with the help of the Lathrops.
 He was hardworking and successful, and was able to rapidly expand his business.
-In 1763, he repaid money that he had borrowed from the Lathrops, repurchased the family homestead that his father had sold when deeply in debt, and re-sold it a year later for a substantial profit.
+In 1763, he repaid money that he had borrowed from the Lathrops, repurchased the family homestead that his father had sold when deeply in debt, and resold it a year later for a substantial profit.
 In 1764, he formed a partnership with Adam Babcock, another young New Haven merchant.
-They bought three trading ships, using the profits from the sale of his homestead, and established a lucrative West Indies trade.
+They bought three trading ships, using the profits from the sale of their homestead, and established a lucrative West Indies trade.

 During this time, Arnold brought his sister Hannah to New Haven and established her in his apothecary to manage the business in his absence.
 He traveled extensively in the course of his business throughout New England and from Quebec to the West Indies, often in command of one of his own ships.
-On one of his voyages, he fought a duel in Honduras with a British sea captain who had called him a "damned Yankee, destitute of good manners or those of a gentleman".
+Some sources allege that on one of his voyages he fought a duel in Honduras with a British sea captain who had called him a "damned Yankee, destitute of good manners or those of a gentleman."
 The captain was wounded in the first exchange of gunfire, and he apologized when Arnold threatened to aim to kill on the second.
-However, it is unknown whether this encounter actually happened or not.
+However, it is unknown whether this encounter actually happened or not, and some historians characterize the alleged duel as a fabrication.